saoudrizwan/Piano/README.md

 <p align="center">
     <a href="#installation">Installation</a>
   • <a href="#usage">Usage</a>
+  • <a href="#documentation">Documentation</a>
   • <a href="#why-i-built-piano">Why I Built Piano</a>
-  • <a href="#documentation">Documentation</a>
   • <a href="#license">License</a>
   • <a href="#contribute">Contribute</a>
   • <a href="#questions">Questions?</a>
   • <a href="#credits">Credits</a>
 </p>

-Piano is a **delightful** and **easy-to-use** wrapper around the `AVFoundation` and `UIHapticFeedback` classes, leveraging the full capabilities of the **Taptic Engine**, while following strict Apple guidelines to **preserve battery life**.
+Piano is a **convenient** and **easy-to-use** wrapper around the `AVFoundation` and `UIHapticFeedback` frameworks, leveraging the full capabilities of the **Taptic Engine**, while following strict Apple guidelines to **preserve battery life**.
 Ultimately, Piano allows you, the composer, to conduct masterful symphonies of sounds and vibrations, and create a more immersive, usable and meaningful user experience in your app or game.

 ## Compatibility